 How often do you accomplish a goal or complete a project with no help from others?
 If you are a manager, how many of the great ideas you promote were contributed by staff members?

 Take the time, and expend the energy, to thank, reward, recognize and specify contributions of the people who help you succeed.
 It is a no-fail approach to building effective work relationships.
 Share credit; deflect blame and failure.

 Every employee in your organization has talents, skills, and experience.
 If you can help fellow employees harness their best abilities, you benefit the organization immeasurably.
 The growth of individual employees benefits the whole.

 Compliment, praise, and notice their contributions.
 You don't have to be a manager to help create a positive, motivating environment for employees.
 In this environment, employees do find and contribute their greatness in seeking the accomplishment of the organization's purpose and goals.
 They will always remember that you were part of bringing it out of them.
 Those interpersonal work relationships are cherished.

 If you regularly carry out these seven actions, you will play well with others and build effective interpersonal work relationships.
 Coworkers will value you as a colleague.
 Bosses will believe that you play on the right team—with them.

 You'll accomplish your work goals, and you may even experience fun, recognition, and personal motivation.
-And, hey, work can't get any better than that.
+And how can work get any better than that?